A woman of the Red Yao tribe, who work with the Viori shampoo bar brand, working on a piece of traditional embroidery. (Photo courtesy of Viori.)

 3. Because of these two things, the younger generation is starting to leave and seek work in other cities, which puts the tribe’s economy and legacy at risk.

-Those are the kinds of logistics issues that an international team with business expertise was able to help with.
+Those are the kinds of logistical issues that an international team with business expertise was able to help with.
 And the strategy they came up with is far from business-as-usual:

 First, Viori buys Longsheng rice from the tribe at a 2x markup compared with the normal price they’re able to get for it.